- Did you suffer an injury in a Fort Worth Truck Accident?

-Because commercial trucks have such great physical advantages in encounters with passenger vehicles, it makes sense for the drivers of passenger vehicles to take all precautions to protect themselves.
+Because commercial trucks, such as semi-trucks and big rigs, have such great physical advantages in encounters with passenger vehicles, it makes sense for the drivers of passenger vehicles to take all precautions to protect themselves.
 While it would make no sense to blame the driver of a passenger vehicle who does nothing wrong for an accident caused by the negligence of a truck driver, that’s not what we’re talking about here.
-Taking steps to avoid becoming involved in a crash with a commercial truck is more about self-preservation.
-You can’t win in a collision with a truck, so it only makes sense to be aware of how to at least help avoid such a wreck.
+Taking steps to avoid becoming involved in an 18-wheeler accident in Fort Worth is more about self-preservation.
+Car drivers in Fort Worth can’t win in a collision with a truck, so it only makes sense to be aware of how to at least help avoid such a wreck.

 The most obvious step you can take, then, is to be aware of tractor-trailer blind spots and take defensive actions to ensure that a truck driver can see you.
 Such measures include:

 - Don’t cut too close in front of a tractor-trailer.
 Many models of trucks have long hoods, and drivers can’t see what is immediately in front of their rig.
 Because trucks need much more room to brake than passenger vehicles, cutting in front of a large commercial vehicle could put you in a blind spot of an 18-wheeler driver that is moving faster than you are and can’t break in time to avoid an override accident.
 Be sure there is plenty of space between you and the tractor-trailer before you change lanes in front of a truck.